LouisDeconinck/findajourney/src/content/journeys/2022-slovenia.md

 with more than half of its territory (64%) covered in forests.
 Culturally, Slovenia is a mix of Slavic, Germanic and Mediterranean influences which can be seen in its architecture, food and customs.
-The country is also known for its wine, particularly its white wines, which are produced from the indigenous Rebula grape variety
+The country is also known for its wine, for example its white wines, which are produced from the indigenous Rebula grape variety.